camelotsb/mars_task1/README.md

 - example: if a=abcd  , this implies the expression '$a' will result in $a as, $ has no specific meaning.

 ### double quotes (" ")
--preserves the literal value of all characters within the quotes, with the exception of $, \," etc.
+- preserves the literal value of all characters within the quotes, with the exception of $, \," etc.
--example: if a=abcd  , this implies the expression '$a' will result in abcd.
+- example: if a=abcd  , this implies the expression '$a' will result in abcd.
 ---